Zey-Enterprises/web-main/_pages/tutoring.md

 # {{ page.title }}

 If you're looking for one-on-one math tutoring that's tailored to your needs and actually makes sense, you're in the right place.
 I specialize in high school math--everything from Algebra I through Pre-Calculus.
-Whether you're stuck on factoring, confused by functions, or just need someone to help you make sense of what’s going on in class, I’m here to help.
+Whether you're stuck on factoring, confused by functions, or just need someone to help you make sense of what's going on in class, I'm here to help.

-## About Me

 I graduated *summa cum laude* in Mathematics of Computation from UCLA in 2005.
 But my love for math started way earlier than that--I was the kind of nerd who started Pre-Calculus in 7th grade, and I still watch math YouTube videos for fun.